Job no: 522030

 - An earned doctorate in counselor education and supervision

-- A record of ethical applied practical experience working with diverse client populations in schools and community settings
+- A record of applied practical experience working with diverse client populations in schools or community settings

 - Commitment to supporting and mentoring diverse graduate students